Out of Orbit: Buster Posey

 Posey is a true Rocket.
 He was the Rookie of the Year in 2010, the National League MVP in 2012, and is a three-time World Series champion with the San Francisco Giants.

 He exemplifies the Rocket athlete type both during competition and through practices.
 Showing confidence in the biggest moments on the field, and preparing for those moments through mental preparation and goal-setting off of it.

-That level of preparedness is a trait inherent to many Rockets; athletes like Posey are focused on getting things done, practical, like to get involved and be hands on, and will push hard to accomplish their goals.
+That level of preparedness is a trait inherent to many Rockets; athletes like Posey are focused on getting things done, are typically very practical, they like to get involved and be hands on, and will push hard to accomplish their goals.

 Posey also exemplifies the Rocket as an athlete who doesn’t mind being the center of attention.
-When he was playing college ball at FSU, there would often be chants of “Hail to Buster” would break out and he’s been the face of the Giants since he burst onto the scene in 2010.
+When he was playing college ball at FSU, there would often be chants of “Hail to Buster” would break out, and he’s been the face of the Giants since he burst onto the scene for the ball club in 2010.